Suggestions from the Field

-People are sharing such lovely ideas about how families can be doing interesting, engaging math at home.
+People share lovely ideas about how families can be doing interesting, engaging math at home.
 Here are some examples, with commentary about ways to extend or alter them for children of different ages.

 October 9, 2020 (Math for the Neighborhood)